GrabowMar/ThesisAppsSvelte/z_LEGACY/app_templates/app_5_cart.md

 ## Important Implementation Notes

-As an AI assistant, when implementing this template:
-1. Generate an e-commerce cart system.
+1. Generate web app with properly implemented key features mentioned below.
-2. Keep ALL changes within **app.py** and **App.svelte** files only.
+2. Try to keep all changes within **app.py** and **App.svelte** files.
-3. Do NOT modify the project structure.
-4. Do NOT create additional files unless explicitly requested.
-5. Include shopping features.
-6. Focus on cart management functionality.
+3. Try to write feature complete production ready app, with comments, fails states, etc.
-7. **Note:** Multipage routing is supported in both the backend and frontend.
-In **app.py**, you can define multiple routes for different API endpoints or pages.
-In **App.svelte**, client-side routing can be implemented using conditional rendering or a routing library.
+4. **Note:** Multipage routing is possible within these files.
+On the backend, you can define multiple routes (e.g., `/login`, `/register`, `/dashboard`, etc.) in **app.py**.
+On the frontend, client-side routing can be managed within **App.svelte** using conditional rendering or a routing library, all within the single-file constraint.
 ## Introduction

 This template provides an e-commerce cart system built with Flask and Svelte.
 The implementation focuses on shopping features while maintaining clean, maintainable code.